 ADA Accessible Permits

 The University of Kentucky provides American with Disabilities Act (ADA) accessible parking spaces specifically designated for use by those who are mobility-impaired or who meet the criteria set forth in KRS 186.042.
-These spaces are clearly marked with the universal symbol for ADA accessible areas (Figure 1).
-UK students and employees with disabilities wishing to park on campus must apply for a UK ADA Accessible Permit.
-The state permit or plate alone will NOT satisfy this requirement.
+These spaces are clearly marked with the universal symbol for ADA accessible areas.

-- Submit your application and supporting documentation to Disability Resource Center (UK Students) or Disability Student Services (BCTC Students).
+- Submit your application and supporting documentation to Transportation Services (UK students) or to Disability Support Services (BCTC students).

-- Your application will be reviewed by the Application Review Committee for Parking for Persons with Disabilities.
+- Your application will be reviewed by the Accessible Parking Application Review Committee (UK Students) or the Application Review Committee (BCTC students).

-- Your application will be reviewed by the Application Review Committee for Parking for Persons with Disabilities and you will be contacted by Parking & Transportation Services with the Committee decision.
+- Your application will be reviewed by the Accessible Parking Application Review Committee and you will be contacted by Transportation Services with the committee’s decision.

-- If approved, your permit will be issued at Parking & Transportation Services, 721 Press Avenue, and will be issued for the duration of the disability or for the permit year, as determined by the Committee.
-The cost of the permit will be determined by the permit type that you would otherwise be authorized (i.e. Retiree, E-Academic, E, etc).
+- If approved, your permit will be issued at the Transportation Services office and will be issued for the duration of the disability or for the permit year, as determined by the committee.
+The cost of the permit will be determined by the permit type that you would otherwise be authorized.

-If you suffer from a temporary disability or medical condition (less than one month) and think that you legitimately qualify for a temporary ADA accesible permit, please contact PTS for further instructions and/or options.
+If you have a temporary disability or medical condition of less than one month duration and think that you legitimately qualify for a temporary ADA accesible permit, please contact Transportation Services for more information.

 ADA Accessible Parking Locations

-All ADA accessible parking spaces on campus are controlled for permits 24 hours a day, seven days a week.
-If you find that ADA accessible parking near your place of business is consistently full or if there are none conveniently located, please contact us to alert us of this situation.
+ADA accessible parking spaces are located in lots and structures throughout campus and are controlled for permits 24 hours a day, seven days a week.
+If you find that ADA accessible parking near your place of business is consistently full or if there are none conveniently located, please contact us to let us know.

-An ADA accessible parking permit does not entitle the permit holder to park in violation of the UK Motor Vehicle Parking and Traffic Regulations.
-This includes, but is not limited to, parking on a yellow line, parking in a service area (yellow and white striped), parking overtime on a meter, or parking in a space reserved for other use.
+An ADA accessible parking permit does not entitle the permit holder to park in violation of the UK Vehicle Parking and Permit Regulations.
+This includes, but is not limited to, spaces otherwise restricted by special signs or curb paint.
+ADA accessible permits are not authorized to park in residential lots or other core lot space unless parking in a designated ADA accessible space.
+ADA accesible permits are not authorized to park in reserved lots unless it is an ADA accessible permit specifically designed to park in a particular reserved lot.
 Vehicles parking in violation are subject to citation and/or impoundment at the owner's expense.

-The use of an ADA accessible permit by someone other than the person listed on the Parking & Transportation Services permit application may result in a citation, impoundment, and/or termination of the permit privileges.
+The use of an ADA accessible permit by someone other than the person listed on the Transportation Services permit application may result in a citation, impoundment, and/or termination of the permit privileges.

 If a student or employee with disabilities rides to campus with another person, the ADA accessible permit may be used in an ADA accessible space only when the person with the disability is present.
 For example, if the individual with disabilities is dropped off prior to parking the vehicle and the other occupant parks the vehicle, he/she may not utilize an ADA accessible space but must park in any regular parking space.